Source code

 CustomDeclarationValue::CSSWideKeyword(CSSWideKeyword::Inherit) => {

-// explicit 'inherit' or 'unset' means we can just use
+// For inherited custom properties, explicit 'inherit' means we

-// any existing value in the inherited CustomPropertiesMap.
+// can just use any existing value in the inherited

 return false;